-Interviews are conducted by the Programme Admissions Panel with all applicants meeting the selection criteria or equivalent.
+Interviews are conducted by the Programme Admissions Panel with all applicants meeting the selection criteria or equivalent as determined by the RPL Board .
 The interview assesses applicant suitability using the following guidelines:

-- discussion about research experience and exploration of area of interest to pursue at doctorate level
+- discussion about research experience and exploration of area of research interest to be pursued at doctorate level

-- psychological and emotional robustness and readiness for this advanced level of training
+- psychological and emotional robustness and readiness for this advanced level of study

 - a personal style what is compatible with an experiential group learning environment e.g. open and dialogic communication style, maturity, self-awareness, groundedness, motivation, compassion and human presence skills, good conflict management skills and a capacity for reflexive and ethical practice.